- Where do I get VirusScan?

 Note: if VirusScan has installed fine but you are having problems updating your virus definitions, please see the “Updating VirusScan” section above.

-If you see any error messages when you try to install VirusScan, here are some instructions that may help you get past these issues.
+If you see any error messages when you try to install VirusScan, ensure other Anti-Virus products included other versions of McAfee are uninstalled.